zanix/home-assistant-config/README.md

 This is a list of integrations that are currently disabled, but have not been removed because I think I still might use them someday.

-- [Attributes](https://github.com/pilotak/homeassistant-attributes) - (Disabled) Allows the creation of a sensor that breaks out attribute of defined entities.
+- [Attributes](https://github.com/pilotak/homeassistant-attributes) - Allows the creation of a sensor that breaks out attribute of defined entities.
 Was used this to separate `battery_level` attributes into their own sensors, but now is inactive since Home Assistant does this natively.
-- JSONRest : [Forum Post on SolarEdge](https://community.home-assistant.io/t/solaredge-solar-panels-support/14340) : [Forum Post on JSONRest](https://community.home-assistant.io/t/solved-parsing-a-json-value-from-an-existing-entity-in-a-template-sensor/20490/17) - Was used to gather solar production from SolarEdge, but now is inactive.
 - Python Zwave Fade : [Forum Post](https://community.home-assistant.io/t/light-fade-in/35509/19) : [My Current Code](https://github.com/zanix/home-assistant-config/blob/master/python_scripts/zwave_fade.py) - Fade Zwave lights over time.
 It's super buggy for short fades (< 60 seconds), more stable for longer fades.
+- [SolarEdge](https://www.home-assistant.io/integrations/solaredge/) - (Using rest sensor + templates) Get details from a SolarEdge solar power setup and integrate these into Home Assistant
+- [Speedtest](https://www.home-assistant.io/integrations/speedtestdotnet/) - (Using command line sensor + templates) Uses the Speedtest.net web service to measure network bandwidth performance

 ## Devices